whubsch/gtfstoosm/docs/usage.md

 ## Basic Usage

-The converter can be used either as a command-line tool or as a Python library.
+The converter can be used as a Python library.

 ### Command-Line Interface